TobiLight/expense-tracker/README.md

 # Expense Tracker 🤑

 - Are you an impulsive spender like me?
-Do you wonder how and what you spend on your money on and why you have little or nothing left?
+Do you wonder how and what you spend on your money on?
 I created this app to track my spending habits one purchase at a time.

 ## Features